Join your fellow c-suite

 "Best Practices for High Performance Teams" Suzanne Burns, Vice President, SpencerStuart

 Finding the right players to build a championship team takes significant time and effort.
-Learn how to identify ideal candidates—those who will meet and exceed expectations in today’s volatile global markets—the first time and every time.
+In this session, learn how leaders can more effectively build trust and accountability, rally a team around a common vision, and create a culture focused on delivering results, the first time and every time.

 Suzanne Burns is a member of Spencer Stuart’s global Industrial Practice, serving multinational and U.S.-based manufacturing, distribution, and private equity clients.
 Her 25 years of industry experience has included growth-oriented roles in strategic planning, global expansion, mergers and acquisitions, sales, and marketing.
 Burns specializes in board, c-suite, and senior-level assignments as well as succession planning consultation across multiple sectors, functions, and regions.